 …then I pressed the sheet to the ceiling with the lift to transfer some of the paint to the drywall.

 Then I could cut a perfectly placed hole using a hole saw drill bit.

 Hanging Drywall On The Walls

-The lift also pivots to help you hang pieces on the wall.
+The lift also pivots to help you hang a sheet of drywall on the wall.
 The room ended up being nearly 8′ deep and 7′ wide, so each wall required just two sheets of 8′ drywall that were cut a little shorter length-wise.

 As straightforward as the process was, it still took quite a bit of time.
 Between measuring & marking things, making our cuts, hauling things upstairs, using the lift to get them into place, cutting around additional obstructions, and screwing the drywall into place – I think we averaged about one board every 45 minutes.
-Not a record-breaking pace by any means, but we were pausing to take photos and Teddy was awake.
-Our only real time-related goal was to get all the upper boards done before our day-long rental of the lift was over (otherwise we’d be out another $40).
-The drywall gods must have smiled down on us, because we met that goal.
+But because it’s not a large room, we were still able to knock out the room in a day.

 Cutting Around The Doorways